 Sugar Cane Packaging

 The main ingredient used in the production of packaging products is actually not Sugar Cane but Bagasse.
-Bagasse is the dry pulpy residue left after the juices and sugars are extracted from the Sugar Cane plant and is commonly used for biofuel and is a basic ingredient used in producing Sugar Cane Packaging.
+Bagasse is the dry pulpy residue that is left after extracting the juices and sugars from the Sugar Cane plant.
+It is commonly used for biofuel and is a basic ingredient used in producing Sugar Cane Packaging.

 - High tolerance to heat, making it oven-safe.